Nemes2000/diffusion-model/README.md

 - data_visualization:
   - plot_hist.py: Plot histogram (RGB values) for images from dataloader (from first batch, first 5 elements)
   - plot_image.py: Contains the plot functions for plot images from dataloader (from first batch, first 10 elements), for plot images from latent dimension and for plot multiple generated images from a given image.
+- gradio_app:
+  - inference_module.py: Contains a LightningModule to load trained model for running in inference mode.
+- model:
+  - ddpm_v2:
+    - block.py: Implement a down-/upsampling block for UNet in DDPM.
+    - diffusion.py: Implement the diffusion backward and forward processes.
+    - embedding.py: Implement a Sinusoidal Position Embeddings to use it for timestep embedding.
+    - module.py: Contains a LigthningModule to handle train, validation and test pipeline.
+  - scheduler:
+    - function.py: Contains timestep function implementations for diffusion model.
 - first_step.ipynb: we tried out the dataset loading and the visualization
+- vae_baseline_flowers102.ipynb: We used it to train and test VAE on Colab.

 Other:

 - requirements.txt: Contains all Python libraries that we want to use.
 - Dockerfile: Contains a basic pytorch-cuda container description.
+- gradio.dockerfile: Contains the gradio application container description.
 - doc:
   - [evaluation.md](https://github.com/Nemes2000/diffusion-model/blob/main/doc/evaluation.md): Contains approaches and expectations for the evaluation of models.
   - [vae-result.md](https://github.com/Nemes2000/diffusion-model/blob/main/doc/vae-result.md): Contains the results of the VAE baseline model.
+  - [DL_documentation.pdf](https://github.com/Nemes2000/diffusion-model/blob/main/doc/DL_documentation.pdf): Contains the documentation of the project homework.
+- results:
+  - manual_fid_is_results.xlsx: Contains manual tested FID and IS results on Flowers102 and CelebA datasets.
+  - Contains more hyperopt results from wandb.
+- images:
+  - Contains generated images (VAE + DDPM)

 ## Run